 Nurturing emails and workflows

-Each content piece should address the specific needs of the identified customer persona (in this case, hospital CFOs) at a specific point in the buyer’s journey.
+Each content piece would address the specific needs of the identified customer persona (in this case, hospital CFOs) at a specific point in the buyer’s journey.

 Download a template for a similar campaign plan here: Campaign Calendar Planning Template.